FudanVI/FudanOCR/orientation-independent-CTR/README.md

 ```

 ## Datasets
 In this paper, we propose a Vertical Chinese Text Recognition (VCTR) dataset for comprehensively evaluating CTR methods.
-The VCTR dataset can be accessed in [link]().
+The VCTR dataset can be accessed in [BaiduCloud](https://pan.baidu.com/s/1PFwTFgku7OOSDJKRIGDvVg)(pw:1kjq).

 ## Training
 Please remember to modify config.py and then execute